 A further illustration of a conceptual framework representing the second variant of this cluster differs from the previous example in its precise specification of the theoretical model, which makes the conceptual framework clear, concise and readily understandable.
 Also, the use of a matrix table to clarify the theoretical findings adds to the overall clarity of expression within this application.
 Najam (1996) develops a conceptual framework which examines the multiple accountability of non-government organisations, suggesting that such a conceptual framework will allow clarification concerning to whom, and for what, these non-government organisations are accountable.
 He proposes a simple accountability model, which suggests three distinct categories of accountability.
 At the most basic level, non-government organisations are accountable to their patrons.
 Second, they are accountable to their clients.
 Third, they are accountable to themselves.
-Najam uses relevant literature to develop a model which distinguishes between functional accountability and strategic accountability.
-The relationship between the variables is then depicted using a matrix format.
+Najam uses relevant literature to develop a model which distinguishes between functional accountability8 and strategic accountability.9 The relationship between the variables is then depicted using a matrix format.
 The principal conclusion drawn from the analysis using the conceptual framework is that non-government organisations focus primarily on their responsibility to their patrons to the detriment of their responsibility to clients, and even to that of their own goals and visions.
 This conceptual framework falls into variant two of the ideological cluster.

-&lt;sup>7 This includes monopoly, public good, externalities and information asymmetry.
+7 This includes monopoly, public good, externalities and information asymmetry.

 The final example of variant two in the ideological cluster is the use of a conceptual framework methodology in Geography, where it has been applied to a series of text books (O'Hare, 1988).
 In this case, the conceptual framework methodology has been formalised and made systematic in a simplistic way so that students are introduced to the subject area.
 The emphasis in this application of the methodology is on its pedagogic usefulness and this manifests itself in the repeatability of the conceptual framework model being applied to a variety of topics within the discipline.
 In each case the chapters follow a set format, establishing the conceptual framework in each area.
-The approach considers that each topic area within "Geography" can be seen in terms of a common
+The approach considers that each topic area within "Geography" can be seen in terms of a common set of propositions, components, concepts, and inter-relationships, which form a conceptual framework.
+Typically, there is a short synthesis of the relevant literature, the introduction of terminology and some model development.
+Each book in the series10 represents a sub-conceptual framework in the discipline, with some overlap between them.
+Therefore, the use of conceptual frameworks in this way could play an important role in education in areas other than Geography, as a methodological base for teaching and examination.

-&lt;sup>8 i.e. accounting for resources, resource use, and immediate impact.
+8 i.e. accounting for resources, resource use, and immediate impact.